 When we persist in this way together our masks are perforated, we see each other more humanly, we recognise our brothers and sisters as fellow children in Our Father’s house and family.
 Our worship shapes our reality as community.

 That’s why I find it worth naming and always returning to these basics of Vineyard worship.
-Not to dismiss other contributions – those of the church’s hymnody, those of our more ancient heritage, those of game-changing writers like Martin Smith.
-Only let us champion what has been given us as a way to express our love for God together and to love being with God together.
+Not to dismiss other contributions – those of traditional hymnody, those of Christianity’s more ancient heritage, those of game-changing writers like Martin Smith.
+Only let us champion what has been given us as a way to enjoy the Divine presence and love of God together.
 No small gift.